ruchee/vimrc/vimfiles/bundle/vim-cpp14/README.md

 Optional features
 -----------------

-Highlighting of class scope if disabled by default.
+Highlighting of class scope is disabled by default.
 To enable set
 ```vim
 let g:cpp_class_scope_highlight = 1
 ```